Are you an aspiring director or an up-and-coming YouTube star? Even if you are simply

 The Connecticut Society of Professional Journalists Foundation Inc. presents the Bob Eddy Scholarship Program to Foster Journalism Careers.
 Awards will be given during the CTSPJ annual dinner and awards banquet on May 25th.
 Applicants ust be starting junior or senior year in the coming fall at an accredited university in Connecticut or be a Connecticut resident enrolled in an accredited [...]
 More

 Courageous Persuaders is a peer-to-peer national scholarship competition that invites high school students in grades 9-12 to create a 30-second commercial to warn middle school students about the dangers of underage drinking and the dangers of texting while driving.
 High school students can enter separate videos in both categories.
 The program was built upon the premise that high school students [...]
 More

-Car crashes are the #1 killer of teens in America.
-Create Real Impact wants you to create and promote innovative and effective SOLUTIONS to the deadly epidemic of reckless and distracted driving.
+Car crashes are the number one killer of young people in America.
+Create Real Impact wants you to create and promote innovative and effective solutions to the deadly epidemic of reckless and distracted driving.
 Entries are accepted in four formats (writing, art, music, and video).
-There are a total of 9 awards, ranging from $500 to $1500.
-The focus is on solutions to reckless and distracted driving.
-While [...]
+There are a total of 10 awards, ranging from $500 to $1500.
+The contest is open to students (ages 14-22) enrolled in [...]
 More